-Bartlesville Radio » News » Stitt Asks for Prayer, Fasting for Those Affected by COVID
+Bartlesville Radio » News » Stitt Asks for Prayer, Fasting for COVID Patients

 Local News

-Stitt Asks for Prayer, Fasting for Those Affected by COVID
+Stitt Asks for Prayer, Fasting for COVID Patients

 Governor Kevin Stitt has announced that he is declaring Thursday, Dec.
 3rd as a statewide day of prayer and fasting for all Oklahomans affected by the COVID-19 pandemic.